PentesterSoham/rtl8188eus_driver/README.md

 # rtl8188eus_driver
-This is a automated bash script for installing rtl8188eus chipset driver for enabling the monitor mode and packet injection in your local system(linux).
+*This is a automated bash script for installing rtl8188eus chipset driver for enabling the monitor mode and packet injection in your Linux machine.*

 # [Tested on KALI-LINUX, PARROT-SEC]